 A traditional relish with a southern twist!
 Prepared with corn, tomatoes, onions, bell peppers, and jalapenos, Southern Corn Relish is a condiment that demands respect and attention!

 If you’ve been reading Lord Byron’s Kitchen for some time now, you’ll know how much I love a good canning recipe.
 Also, just in case you didn’t know already, I cannot live without sauces and condiments.
-Seriously, I can make an entire meal on canned relish, pickles, etc.
+Seriously, I can make an entire meal on canned relish, pickles, etc. This Southern Corn Relish is my latest addiction!

 A few years ago, I published a recipe for Sweet Corn Relish.
 It tastes just like the Bick’s brand, which was always in my mom’s fridge.
 I used to eat that stuff by the spoonful.
 This time around, I wanted to make something a little different.
 After all, life is too short to make the same canned corn relish ever summer, right?